-The estimated sources and uses of the proceeds of the 2021 Bonds and other available amounts are as follows:
+The estimated sources and uses of the proceeds of the 2021B Bonds and other available amounts are as follows:

-Sources of Funds 2021 A-1 Bonds 2021 A-2 Bonds
+Sources of Funds 2021B Bonds

-Principal Amount of Bonds \$ \$
+Principal Amount of Bonds \$

 Net Original Issue Premium

-Equity Contribution -
+Release from Reserve Fund

-Total Sources \$ \$
+Total Sources \$

 Uses of Funds

-Deposit to Project Fund \$ \$
+Refunding of the 2013 Refunded Bonds (1)

 Deposit to Interest Account

-Refunding of the 2014 Bonds (1)

-Refunding of Prior Notes

 Costs of Issuance (2)

-Total Uses \$ \$
+Total Uses \$

-(1) To be deposited to the escrow fund for the refunding of the 2014 Bonds.
+(1) To be deposited in the 2021 Escrow Fund.

-(2) Includes legal fees, financing and consulting fees, Underwriters' discount, fees of bond and disclosure counsel and Underwriters' counsel, financial advisory fees, printing costs, rating agency fees and other miscellaneous expenses.
+(2) Includes legal fees, financing and consulting fees, underwriters' discount, fees of bond counsel, printing costs, rating agency fees, and other miscellaneous expenses.
+For a description of the underwriters' discount, see "UNDERWRITING" herein.

-THE 2021 BONDS
+THE 2021B BONDS